cflynn07/power-radix/README.md

 [100,10].base(256).toString(10) #=> "25610"
 ```

 power-radix also supports custom character sets.
+By default, power-radix uses the following character set:
+`0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz`

-You can specify an array of characters to use as symbols for a base.
+You can optionally specify an array of characters to use as symbols for a base to give your output a custom encoding.
 ```
 var base = ['Q', 'W', 'E', 'R', 'T', 'Y', I', 'O', 'U];
 '10'.base(10).toArray(base) #=> ['W', 'Q']